Saldus: Geography

 Saldus is geographically located in the ‘Austrumkursas’ Highlands.
 It is the biggest city in the Highlands.
 The city was built on both shores of the river ‘Ciecere’ and on the east side of the city lies ‘Saldus lake’.
 The city is considered to be one of the greenest cities in Latvia, due to being characterized with parks, squares and bountiful greenery.

 There are many tiny rivers, that flowing through Saldus, but only one important one.
 Interestingly other rivers are also named.

 Saldus Lake

 The lake lies north-east of the city, on the edge of the city.
 The lake’s north-west and south-east shores are incredibly steep.
 The lake has an estuary – Vēršāda (a tributary from river, and a tributary – Kaļķupīte.
 The deepest point is 5 m.
 On the south-west shore there is an artificial beach.

 River Ciecere

 River Ciecere is a 51 km long right-bank tributary to river Venta.
 The river itself has 52 tributaries.
 It flows out from Lake Ciecere and for 6 km flows through Saldus, creating a very rich green-zone in the city center.
 The river has 14 crossing bridges.
 In Saldus there are a few artificial waterfalls.
 There are nature-walks along the river bank.
 In the 17th century, the river was navigable by ship and boat.

+Climate

+Saldus has a humid continental climate (Köppen Dfb).